Furnishings Design Process

 PHASE ONE: PLAN

-Our initial meeting focuses on the furnishings budget and space plan, as we ask a number of relevant questions to help us understand your primary goals for the project and determine your desired aesthetic.
-It is vital at this point for the client to provide any inspiration images to ensure the Etch team has the client’s vision and goals at the forefront of their design.
+Our initial meeting focuses on inspiration images and your vision for your home.
+Then the furnishings budget and space plan come into discussion, as we ask a number of relevant questions to help us understand your primary goals for the project and determine your desired aesthetic.

 PHASE TWO: DESIGN